Move 2 matches to make 4 squares matchstick puzzle

 We will solve the puzzle in two different ways,

-- First quick solution based on question, analysis and answer to solve finally by End state analysis approach.
+- First quick solution based on question, analysis and answer to solve finally by the End state analysis approach.

 First Solution: Move 2 matches to make 4 squares matchstick puzzle: by Question, analysis and answering technique